Dec 13 , 2016

 Several conditions may be confused with, or appear along with, ADHD.
 Those suspected of having ADHD should have a complete evaluation, including a physical examination, to help determine exactly what is contributing to the problematic behaviours.

-Among the possible causes of ADHD-like behavior are:
+Among the possible causes of ADHD-like behaviour are:

-Learning disabilities; data from the 1997-98 National Health Interview Survey suggests roughly half of children ages 6-11 may also have a learning disorder.
+- Learning disabilities; data from the 1997-98 National Health Interview Survey suggest roughly half of children ages 6-11 may also have a learning disorder.

-Conduct and oppositional defiant disorder which manifest as disruptive or even criminal behavior
+- Conduct and oppositional defiant disorder which manifests as disruptive or even criminal behaviour

-Relationship problems with peers; estimates are as high as 21% of the number of children with ADHD (versus 2% of children without ADHD) whose behavior interferes with friendships.
+- Relationship problems with peers; estimates are as high as 21% of the number of children with ADHD (versus 2% of children without ADHD) whose behaviour interferes with friendships.
 This may result in depression, anxiety, substance abuse problems, and delinquency as teenagers.